-Read the NEFA report For Whom the Bell Miners Toll.
+Read an earlier NEFA report For Whom the Bell Miners Toll.

 The causes of logging dieback continues to be debated but many scientists agree that logging and weed invasion are the primary causes of logging dieback. (see The Causes of Logging Dieback).